-The relationships between ourselves and our top 20 suppliers are based on trust and longevity, with our top 20 suppliers having a combined 160 year relationship with FatFace.
-We pride ourselves on working with manufacturing partners that share our values, meet our high expectations and recognise that we have a duty to understand and address social and environmental issues that may exist within our supply chain, working together with key partners and stakeholders in order to create sustainable change.
+FatFace works with over 130 garment, shoes and accessories factories across 14 countries.
+We seek to establish long-term trading relationships with our suppliers, based on trust and longevity.
+We pride ourselves on working with partners that share our values, meet our high expectations and recognise that we have a duty to understand and address the social and environmental issues that may exist in our supply chain.
+Our top 20 suppliers have a combined relationship with FatFace of over 170 years.

 Our supplier code of conduct ‘The FatFace Way of Life’ forms the foundation of our relationships with all of our suppliers and factories.
 All new suppliers and factories are required to sign up to this code and provide an ethical audit when they enter the FatFace supply chain.
 We also require annual ethical audits for all of our factories, which need to be semi-announced or unannounced and conform to the Sedex Members Ethical Trade Audit (SMETA) format.
 This is what we base our risk assessment on, and what forms the basis of our engagement with suppliers on issues such as environmental impact and working conditions.
 We also conducted our own Verification Assessments at 27 key sites, 11 of which received follow up visits.
 We use these assessments to check progress on previous findings and give factories valuable guidance on how to achieve sustainable changes in working conditions.
 This is especially true for follow up visits, where our local team members are able to establish working relationships with factory management and lend their expertise to help factories make changes to complex management systems.
 We’ll be building on this work in the coming year, seeking to achieve measurable improvements in working conditions in our key supplier sites.